Urvashi Dholakia

-Urvashi Dholakia is an Indian television actress who played the iconic villain Komolika in the long running television series Kasautii Zindagii Kay and won the sixth season of Bigg Boss.
+Urvashi Dholakia ([ˈʊɾʋəʃi d̪ʱoːˈlaːkɪjaː]; born 9 July 1979) is an Indian television actress.
+She is best known for her role of Komolika in the long running television series Kasautii Zindagii Kay, for which she won the Indian Telly Award for Best Actress in a Negative Role and the ITA Award for Best Actress in a Negative Role five times, and for winning the reality television show Bigg Boss 6.

 Early life

 Dholakia was born on 9 July 1978 to a Punjabi mother and a Gujarati father.

-Personal life

-She married at age 16 and had twin boys, Kshitij and Sagar, at age 17; she has raised them as a single mother.
+Dholakia married at age 16 and had twin boys, Kshitij and Sagar, at age 17; she has raised them as a single mother.

 Career

 Early career (1985–2000)

 Dholakia made her acting debut at 6 in a TV commercial for Lux soap with Revathi.
 As a child she appeared as Rajlaxmi in the Doordarshan TV series Shrikant.
 Her first TV adult role was in Doordarshan's Dekh Bhai Dekh as Shilpa followed by Waqt Ki Raftar.

 Widespread recognition (2000–2011)

 The 2000s decade came as a golden period in bringing Dholakia to the top list of most popular actresses up until then, as she achieved a lot of universal acclaim and awards success for her great performances in the Ekta Kapoor shows Ghar Ek Mandir, Kabhii Sautan Kabhii Sahelii, Kasautii Zindagii Kay and Kahiin To Hoga.